 In ether a big pot on the stove or your pressure cooker, saute the onion in olive oil for a few minutes.
-Add salt, beans and enough water to cover the beans by a couple inches.
+Add salt, beans, garlic cloves and enough water to cover the beans by a couple inches.
 Cook until the beans are soft (about 25 minutes in the pressure cooker or 1 hour on the stove) See our guide to cooking heirloom beans.

 Preheat oven to 350 degrees.